Darrenswift/soar_automation/readme.md

 * **Explicit Timeouts:** Prevents the script from hanging indefinitely if the SOAR server becomes unresponsive.
 * **Graceful Error Handling:** If a specific case fails to close, the script logs the error and safely continues processing the remaining cases.

+## Disclaimer

+Please test this script in a development or lab environment before running it in production.
+Bulk closing cases is a destructive action that cannot be easily undone.
+Ensure your case_name_match is specific enough that you do not accidentally close legitimate security incidents.

 ## Prerequisites

 * Python 3.6 or higher